Chapter 36 : Point-blank

-“Fine.
-But when he wakes up with a killer hangover tomorrow, I’ll be sure to remind him to thank you.”
+Potter shrugged in a clear 'suit-yourself' manner.
+Obviously, the point no longer mattered to him anymore.
+"When he wakes up with a killer hangover tomorrow, I’ll be sure to have him thank you.”

 “Whatever.”
-I hated how Potter could make me feel like this, like I was still losing even after I’d won.
-Without another backwards glance, I left the kitchen, the packet of tablets clutched firmly in hand.
+I hated how he could make me feel like this, like I was losing even after I’d won.
+Without another backwards glance, I left the kitchen, packet of tablets clutched firmly in hand.

-My anger completely disintegrated, however, when I walked back into Aidan’s room to see him sprawled — face down, a tiny lake of drool on his pillow — across the bed.
-Freddy, after having kindly taken off Aidan’s shoes and jacket for him, was now slumped on the floor with his head in his hands, curlicues of crazy dark hair spiraling out between his fingers.
+My anger completely dissolved, however, when I walked back into Aidan’s room to see him sprawled — face down, a tiny lake of drool on his pillow — across the bed.
+Freddy, having generously taken off Aidan’s shoes and jacket for him, was now slumped on the floor with his head in his hands, curlicues of crazy dark hair spiraling between his fingers.

-He looked exhausted, just like the rest of us.
+He looked exhausted just like the rest of us.
 Briefly, crazily, I wondered if he was thinking about Evelyn.
 If he missed her at all.
-If he wished she was here so he wouldn't feel alone right now.
+If he wished she was here so he wouldn't feel so alone right now.

-God, what is with me and these angsty thoughts?
-I need some chocolate, ASAP.
-Better yet, someone get me an IV bag of Nutella.
-Straight to the veins —that ought to do the trick.
+God, what was with me and these angsty thoughts?
+I needed some chocolate, ASAP.
+An IV bag of Hershey's straight to the veins — the situation called for it.